Hawaii Data & AI Summit 2026 Banner

 1:45 pm Hawaii

-General Session – Responsible Use of Data & AI: Balancing Innovation, Security, and Trust
+General Session – Responsible Use of Data and AI: Balancing Innovation, Security, and Trust

 As data and AI tools become more embedded in government operations, agencies must balance innovation with responsible risk management.
 Join us to explore how you can improve services utilizing data and AI while addressing challenges such as shadow AI, data exposure, and security gaps.
 We’ll discuss governance, training, and strategies to help agencies adopt AI confidently while maintaining public trust.